 If you’re not driving, you could cycle from Cascais or take the #405 or #415 bus or a cab.

-Or treat yourself to a night at the Fortaleza do Guincho Pousada (the yellow building in the photograph above).
+Or treat yourself to a night at the 5-star Fortaleza do Guincho Pousada.
+Stone, terracotta tiles and exposed brick are the theme that runs through this boutique hotel along with richly decoarated rooms.
 The onsite restaurant is also a great place for a sunset dinner.
+Choose your room.

 6. Praia da Samarra: Best Sintra beach for sheltered coves

 Towards the northern end of the Sintra Cascais Natural park Samarra is one of the lesser-known Sintra beaches.
 This narrow inlet has a small sandy beach banked by low cliffs.

 Dori and I visited after going to see the curious rock formation known as Lomba dos Pianos, which does rather resemble a piano keyboard.

 There is a footpath that runs along the cliffs from Lomba dos Pianos and down to the beach but the descent was too steep for our liking so we drove a (very) long way around to find the road access to Samarra.

 The water here is relatively calm and marginally warmer than at less sheltered beaches so we were able to enjoy a refreshing dip.

 It’s not that easy to get to – you’ll need a car and be willing to drive on an unpaved road but there is some parking on the descent to the beach.

 There are no cafés or facilities here so bring whatever you need with you.

 As an Amazon Associate I earn from qualifying purchases.